bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Monday, the 14-day percent change in average new deaths was:
+As of Tuesday, the 14-day percent change in average new deaths was:

 - -57% in Illinois
 - -26% in the United States